arakashic/chromatica.nvim/README.md

 Note that the responsive mode comes at the cost of frequent reparsing the buffer.
-Even when the highlight is done asynchronously, frequent reparsing can still cause performance (editor repesonsiveness) problem if you C++ code is super complex (Yes, I haven't experienced this problem with C code).
+Even when the highlight is done asynchronously, frequent reparsing can still cause performance (editor responsiveness) problem if you C++ code is super complex (Yes, I haven't experienced this problem with C code).
 Chromatica uses pre-compiled header to speed up the repasing and throttles the number of reparse requests per seconds to avoid reparse flooding.
 You can increase